geodkgr/character-counter/README.md

 # character-counter

-This is a simple tool
+This is a responsive site.